Contents:

 First impressions are particularly impactful in the professional world.
 Developing a strong executive profile on social media can be a game changer for leaders looking to build their reputations and make a lasting impact.
 It will also add credibility to their thought leadership claims.

-Also, people want to do business with those they feel they know, like and trust – building a solid social media presence based on personal connection can help to achieve this.
 Showcasing your values and personality demonstrates a human side, driving appeal among potential customers.
-Execs with an interesting, values-driven profile can drive business benefit via social media, while those posting rehashed or canned content – like motivational quotes – often pull up short.
+Execs with an interesting, values-driven profile can drive business benefits via social media.
+Those just posting rehashed or canned content – like motivational quotes – are often pulling up short.

 Personal branding should be ongoing and consistent.
 Leveraging social media – and other communication platforms such as blogging, speaking engagements or interviews – can help increase recognition for yourself or your company.
 This can ultimately lead to increased trust, more partnerships, and better customer engagement.